Understanding Food Sensitivity

 How Should I Use My Results?

 Discuss your results with a qualified healthcare provider.
-They may suggest a structured elimination or rotation diet to help identify foods that correspond with your symptoms.
+They may suggest a structured elimination or rotation diet to explore whether dietary changes are associated with symptom patterns.

 Can IgG Testing Diagnose IBS or IBD?